 Conclusion

 As we ponder the mysteries of the universe and strive to push the boundaries of human knowledge, let us remember the lesson of "The Last Question": that even the most daunting challenges can be overcome with curiosity, determination, and a willingness to ask the seemingly unanswerable.
-What questions will you ask today?
+In real terms, what questions will you ask today?
 Engage with Asimov's vision, share your thoughts, and let's continue this cosmic conversation.